awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.Lambda.md

 ## Invoking a Lambda function with an Aurora MySQL native function<a name="AuroraMySQL.Integrating.NativeLambda"></a>

 **Note**
-You can call the native functions `lambda_sync` and `lambda_async` when you use Aurora MySQL version 1\.16 and later, Aurora MySQL 2\.06 and later, or Aurora MySQL version 3\.01 and higher\.
+You can call the native functions `lambda_sync` and `lambda_async` when you use Aurora MySQL version 2, or Aurora MySQL version 3\.01 and higher\.
 For more information about Aurora MySQL versions, see [Database engine updates for Amazon Aurora MySQL](AuroraMySQL.Updates.md)\.

 You can invoke an AWS Lambda function from an Aurora MySQL DB cluster by calling the native functions `lambda_sync` and `lambda_async`\.
 This approach can be useful when you want to integrate your database running on Aurora MySQL with other AWS services\.
 For example, you might want to send a notification using Amazon Simple Notification Service \(Amazon SNS\) whenever a row is inserted into a specific table in your database\.